 We will teach the same curriculum as children would have received if they were in school, following the subjects and content children would have accessed if they were in school.

-Remote lessons will be ambitious, meaningful and will focus on new learning, rather than revising or practicing content already covered in school.
-For this reason it is important that children access the remote education offer.
+Remote lessons will be ambitious, meaningful and will focus on new learning, rather than revising or practising content already covered in school.
+For this reason, it is important that children access the remote education offer.